pnnl/tesp/doc/Installing_Building_TESP.rst

 Running this script will kick off a process where all latest pre-requisite Linux packages are installed, then the Python environment is setup with the required packages installed, and after that the repositories are cloned locally and compiled one-by-one.
 Depending on the computing resources available and network bandwidth, this process will generally take a few hours.
 Due to this length of time, `sudo` credentials will likely expire at one or more points in the build process and will need to be re-entered.

-After getting TESP software installed and the executables built, the TESP installation will have created a `tesp` directory the same directory level as the `tesp.sh` script.
-All installed files are descended from the `tesp` directory.
+After getting TESP software installed and the executables built, the TESP installation will have created a `grid` directory on the same directory level as the `tesp.sh` script.
+All installed files are within the `grid` folder.

 Setting Up TESP Environment
 ---------------------------
 Prior to running any of the included examples, we need to be sure to set up the compute environment so that the TESP software can be found by the system.
-The `tespEnv` file is added at the same level as the root `tesp` folder and it contains all the environment configuration.
+The `tesp.env` file is located at `grid/tesp/tesp.env` and it contains all the environment configuration.

 .. code-block:: shell-session

-    source tespEnv
+    source tesp.env

 You will need to do this every time you open a new terminal.
 If the computing environment set-up you're using allows it, you can add this command to your ".bashrc" or equivalent so that it is automatically run for you each time you start a terminal session.

 Validate TESP installation
 --------------------------
-Once the installation process has finished there should be a folder name `tesp` where all the TESP software, data, and models have been installed.
 There are several progressively more comprehensive ways to validate the TESP installation process.

 Check OS can find TESP software ...............................
 TESP includes a small script that attempts to run a trivial command with each of the software packages it installs (typically checking the version).
-The script is located at `~/grid/tesp/scripts/build/versions.sh`.
+The script is located at `grid/tesp/scripts/build/versions.sh`.
 This script runs automatically at the end of the build and install process and produces and output something like this (version numbers will vary):

 .. code-block:: text